 - If your book doesn’t have a digital edition (or the digital edition cannot be uploaded), you can submit print copies by post – but still fill out the entry form online.

-New for this year: all entrants will be judging 1 or 2 books.
+All entrants may be required to judge 1 or 2 books.
 See the Ruby rules for details – entrants will receive instructions on judging once the contest is under way.
 It’s easy and fun!